A novel mechanism for probing the Planck scale with wavepackets following general distributions

 \section{Conclusions}

+In this paper, we have made key improvements on our earlier works \cite{Villalpando:2018xsh}-\cite{Das:2021yqn} estimating quantum gravity/GUP effects by studying the ``doubling time'' of free wavepackets.
+The difference between the doubling times (i.e., based on the standard quantum mechanical and GUP based approaches) were shown to be dependent on the mass, initial size and mean velocity of the wavepacket.
+However, all the calculations were performed for a Gaussian wavepacket.
+In this paper, we built an elaborate framework where QG/GUP effect can be computed irrespective of any shape of the wavepacket.
+We numerically calculated the effect of various shapes on the doubling time differences and concluded that they are important to be considered.
+This is an important result since now we have complete information on the requirements, applicable to the wavepackets, which might be helpful in setting up an appropriate experimental set up for chasing these tiny QG/GUP deviations.

-In this paper, we have proposed a framework for estimating quantum gravity/GUP effects in terms of doubling of wavepackets, following an {\it arbitrary} statistical distribution.
+In order to achieve the above mentioned result we exploited a novel duality between the quantum mechanical and statistical mechanical tools, which finally allows us to consider any shape of the wavepacket following an {\it arbitrary} statistical distribution.
 The only physical restriction is that the distributions must have a finite variance.
 We have shown that the potentially observable quantities, although quantum mechanical in nature, can be computed by purely using machinery of statistical mechanics, namely that of characteristic functions.
 To test this, we considered a couple of distributions beyond the Gaussian, namely the Poisson and the generalized normal distributions.